zeph-yr/JDFixer/README.md

 I wanted a stripped down mod that focused only on JD modification to fix floaty maps without NJS/BPM modification since I don't use those features.
 I felt there was a gap between Njsfixer and Leveltweaks that isn't filled for JD-focused players and this is my interpretation for meeting those needs.

-Supports CustomCampaigns, Tournament Assistant, Multiplayer, OST / DLC / Base Campaign.
+Supports CustomCampaigns, Tournament Assistant, Multiplayer, OST / DLC / Base Campaign, Chirality and more.
 Score posting is unaffected.
-For Beat Saber 1.17.1+.
+For Beat Saber 1.16.1+.

 ## New Features
 - **Selected map's original JD and RT is displayed.** You can easily decide if you want to use JDFixer without having to play the map to feel it.
 Saves time.